 Just in case you're wondering... we sit in regular chairs to meditate.
 Although some people prefer to sit on the floor, sitting in a chair is equally effective and much more comfortable for most people!
 And although closing your eyes also helps as it shuts out visual distractions, it is not vital.
 What's most important is that you are comfortable and relaxed however you approach the meditation.

-Next course begins Friday 26 July, on the Hibiscus Coast
+Next course is Mindfulness Meditation Part 1 and begins Friday 15 November, on the Hibiscus Coast